vertigobr/vkpr-docs/docs/intro.md

 ## A brief explanation

-Each of VKPR's CLI commands is called a formula (implemented uding Ritchie).
+Each of VKPR's CLI commands is called a formula (implemented using Ritchie).

 The `vkpr infra up` formula starts a local kubernetes cluster using [k3d](https://k3d.io/).